 We continued to advocate for our clients at a local level with Local Authorities and nationally through the Simon Communities of Ireland.
-Simon Community (Galway) is concerned with advancing the rights of people who are homeless and assisting them in an advocacy role.
-In 2019, we ran an advocacy campaign which aimed to encourage the general public in Galway to ensure that housing and homelessness was a central part of local election candidates' manifestos.
-Additionally, we delivered many advocacy presentations and talks as well as various other communications including press releases, email campaigns and social media posts to deliver our advocacy message.
+Simon Community (Galway) advances the rights of people who are homeless and assisting them in an advocacy role.
+Despite in-person events being cancelled in 2020 due to Covid-19, we continued to deliver advocacy presentations to our stakeholders.
+Our staff members also featured in various virtual public speaking events and we continued regular advocacy communications including press releases, a dedicated Covid-19 digital communications series involving blogs, email campaigns and social media posts to deliver our advocacy messages.
 We believe that campaigning for changes in social attitudes and social policy is a necessary and complementary part of our work.